dvbeelen/cle3-millinxpark/README.md

 Application created for a school assignment.
 Project focuses on establishing contact with an API.

 # How it works
-App was supposed to go with an interactive object.
-App would make it possible for users to pick a musical genre via pictures and keep score.
+This application was supposed to go with an interactive object.
+It would make it possible for users to pick a musical genre via a selection screen with pictures and keep a score.

 # Functionalities
 - Connects to the Unsplash-API and recieves images.